Seby Zavala Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.65 team ERA that ranks fifth across all MLB pitching staffs.
+- The Yankees have the fifth-ranked team ERA among all league pitching staffs (3.65).

-- Yankees pitchers combine to rank 16th in baseball in home runs allowed (68 total, 1.1 per game).
+- The Yankees rank 16th in baseball in home runs allowed (68 total, 1.1 per game).

+- Severino gets the start for the Yankees, his fourth of the season.
+He is 0-1 with a 5.28 ERA and 12 strikeouts in 15 1/3 innings pitched.

+- His last appearance came on Saturday against the Los Angeles Dodgers, when the righty tossed four innings, surrendering seven earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.